Dr. Benjamin Jones (Assistant Professor of Physics)

 Sanmitra Pingulkar (Undergraduate Researcher)

-Sanmitra Pingulkar is a Senior studying Mechanical Engineering at University of Texas at Arlington.
-He is working as an Engineering assistant in the NEXT collaboration at UTA.
+Sanmitra Pingulkar was an undergraduate researcher studying Mechanical Engineering at University of Texas at Arlington.
+He worked as an Engineering assistant in the NEXT collaboration at UTA.
 His job in this experiment is to design components and part which are required for the NEXT-100 detector.

 Akshat Tripathi (Undergraduate Researcher)

-Akshat is an undergraduate student at University of Texas at Arlington and will graduate in Spring 2020 with a Bachelor of Science in Physics and Mathematics.
-As a freshman at UTA, he worked on simulating point source objects on X-ray data of Supernova Remnants to set constraints on the cooling mechanism of the unobserved neutron star in core-collapse remnants with Dr. Sangwook Park.
+Akshat was an undergraduate student at University of Texas at Arlington pursuing a Bachelor of Science in Physics and Mathematics.
 As a sophomore and junior, he helped Dr. Jonathan Asaadi with various hardware and software projects to calibrate and construct different parts of LArTPCs.
-He is currently helping measure the Z coordinate of events using diffusion in NEXT-100 detector.
-He will begin his PhD in Astronomy at the Univeristy of Illinois at Urbana Champaign fall 2020.
+He worked with the UTA-REST group developing techniques to measure the Z coordinate of events using diffusion in NEXT-100 detector.
+He began his PhD in Astronomy at the Univeristy of Illinois at Urbana Champaign fall 2020.